mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 Job Options
 -----------
-.. option:: --max-rows
+.. option:: --max-threads-per-table

-  Limit the number of rows per block after the table is estimated, default 1000000.
-It has been deprecated, use --rows instead.
-Removed in future releases
+  Maximum number of threads per table to use

 .. option:: --char-deep

+  Defines the amount of characters to use when the primary key is a string

 .. option:: --char-chunk

+  Defines in how many pieces should split the table.
+By default we use the amount of threads

 .. option:: -r, --rows